quicwg/base-drafts/draft-ietf-quic-transport.md

 CONNECTION_CLOSE frame with the error code QUIC_SEQUENCE_NUMBER_LIMIT_REACHED (connection termination is described in {{termination}}.)

-To reduce the number of bits required to represent the packet number over the wire, only the least significant bits of the packet number are transmitted over the wire, up to 32 bits.
+To reduce the number of bits required to represent the packet number over the wire, only the least significant bits of the packet number are transmitted.
 The actual packet number for each packet is reconstructed at the receiver based on the largest packet number received on a successfully authenticated packet.

 A packet number is decoded by finding the packet number value that is closest to the next expected packet.
 The next expected packet is the highest received